boxysean/LTrainNotwork/README.md

 We used this framework to serve content to mobile phones on the New York City subway.

-Every morning on Nov 18-22 2011, L train the last few subway cars between on Morgan Ave and 8th Ave had wireless access to this site with curated content.
+Every morning from Nov 14 to 18 (2011), the last few subway cars of the L train between on Morgan Ave and 8th Ave had a wireless access point that hosted this site with curated content.

 More info can be found on [our press release](http://wemakecoolsh.it/#2300081/L-Train-Notwork-Press-Release), at [Wired](http://www.wired.com/epicenter/2011/11/all-aboard-nyc-geek-train/), or in [this video](http://vimeo.com/32149926).

 Read our technical documentation including hardware configuration and specs.

-We encourage you to take this model and deploy your very own notwork.
+Take this model and deploy your very own notwork!

 ## Troubleshooting